-Welcome to the home of the new novel The Heart of Applebutter Hill.
-Written by journalist, singer-songwriter, civil rights advocate and avid knitter Donna W. Hill, it is an adventure-mystery for general audiences.
+Welcome to the home of The Heart of Applebutter Hill.
+Written by journalist, singer-songwriter, civil rights advocate and avid knitter Donna W. Hill, it is an adventure-mystery with excursions into fantasy for general audiences.

 The Heart of Applebutter Hill: the Story

 Imagine you’re 14 and in a strange country with your camera, your best friend, her guitar and her dog.
 You uncover a secret and are instantly in danger.
 Join Baggy, Abigail and Curly Connor as they explore Elfin Pond, sneak around Bar Gundoom Castle and row across an underground lake.
 The powerful Heartstone of Arden-Goth is hidden nearby, and corporate giants unleash a spy to seize it.
 Compelled to unmask the spy and find the Heartstone, they can’t trust anyone.

 As summer heats up, their troubled friend Christopher is viciously bullied and an armed stranger terrorizes Abigail and Baggy.
 The friends disagree about the spy’s identity, but are convinced it’s a teacher.
 When a desperate Christopher shows up one night with the school cat, the truth is revealed.
 Soon, police are involved.

 Purchase The Heart of Applebutter Hill & Help Blind Students

 eBook versions can be purchased at these and other outlets

 Apple iTunes: https://itunes.apple.com/us/book/the-heart-of-applebutter-hill/id651693834?mt=11